Important: NGINX Plus R33 requires NGINX Instance Manager 2.18 or later

 To set up Docker to communicate with the NGINX container registry located at private-registry.nginx.com, follow these steps:

-1. Download your NGINX Instance Manager subscription’s JSON Web Token from MyF5:
+1. Download your NGINX Instance Manager subscription’s JSON Web Token from MyF5.
+You can use the same JSON Web Token as NGINX Plus in your MyF5 portal.

 1. Log in to MyF5.